 One task that I have my team constantly look at through SEO Minion is broken links.

-You’ll want to fix any on your website.
-In addition, you can use it to find broken links on other websites and then hit them up to replace the broken link to one from your site.
+In addition, you can use it to find broken links on other websites, which comes with a bonus: if link building is a priority, then hit them up to replace the broken link with one from your site.

 Another way to grow your SEO traffic is by translating your content into other languages.